ageron/handson-ml2/docker/README.md

 * Replace `image: ageron/handson-ml2:latest` with `image: ageron/handson-ml2:latest-gpu`
 * If you want to use `docker-compose`, you will need version 1.28 or above for GPU support, and you must uncomment the whole `deploy` section in `docker-compose.yml`.

+### Prepare the image (once)

-Next, if you want to pull the prebuilt image from Docker Hub (this will download over 4 GB of data):
+If you want to pull the prebuilt image from Docker Hub (this will download over 4 GB of data):

 ```bash
 $ docker pull ageron/handson-ml2:latest-gpu